JanDotNet/ThinkSharp.WordTemplating/README.md

           public override string ToString() => $"{FirstName} {LastName}";
         }

-Placeholders in Word have the pattern "<name:format>".
-For defaul type (DateTime, int, double, ...) .Net conventions for the format will be used.
-Hoiowever, it is possible to register custom converter that evaluates custom format strings.
+Placeholders in Word have the pattern "\<name:format\>".
+For common types (DateTime, int, double, ...) .Net conventions for the format will be used.
+However, it is possible to register custom converters that evaluate custom format strings.

 The code converting the following docx template